-Kelso is working to become a leading developer and supplier of a wide range of proprietary tank car valves designed primarily for use in the hazmat shipment market.
-The Company's valves help shippers safely deliver hazmat commodities wherever they need to go in North America.
-Customer driven product development and business strategies now bring Kelso's unique competitive advantages with customers as Management pursues the Company's goals of positive financial performance for years to come.
+Kelso is a leading American manufacturer of a wide range of proprietary tank car valves used in the transport of commodities via the rail system.
+Customer-driven product development and business strategies now bring Kelso's unique competitive advantages with customers as Management pursues the Company's goals of positive financial performance for years to come.